Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, give it when remembered unless it is close to the next scheduled dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not double up.
-Maintaining consecutive daily doses during a course helps ensure effectiveness.
+If a scheduled dose is missed, give it when remembered on the same day.
+If it is close to the next scheduled time, skip the missed dose and continue with the regular plan.
+Do not double the volume to make up for a missed administration.
+If several doses are missed, ask your veterinarian about next steps.

 Storage and Travel Basics